 At least 50% of the committee must be comprised of Loyola graduate faculty; the director of the committee must have full graduate faculty status – see http://www.luc.edu/gradschool/about_facultystaff.shtml for the current list of full members.

-Once the committee is approved, you may continue with your research in subsequent semesters registering for the zero-credit-hour Comp 595: Thesis Supervision, if available, or Comp 605: Masters Study, if Comp 595 is not listed.
-If you still need credit hours and have not already had the full number of hours of COMP 490: Independent Project, you can register for that instead.
+You may finish while still taking COMP 490: Independent Project or other for-credit courses.
+Alternately you may still be continuing with your research in subsequent semesters, after finishing all your required for-credit courses.
+Then, assuming your committee is approved, you maintain full-time status by getting the GPD to register you for the zero-credit-hour Comp 595: Thesis Supervision, if available, or Comp 605: Masters Study, if Comp 595 is not listed.
 Students may register for any number of semesters of Comp 595/605, subject to time-to-degree-completion constraints.

 Once you have your thesis committee approved, the thesis becomes a degree requirement.
 (This is important for international students.)
-You may, however, petition to revert back to non-thesis status; this requires permission of the Graduate Program Director and the Graduate School.
+You may, however, petition to revert back to non-thesis status; this requires permission of the Graduate Program Director.
 At that point, you would be able to graduate without writing a thesis, if the coursework requirements were met.
 No reimbursement or credit will be received for any Comp 595, Comp 605, or other thesis-specific courses taken.

 Ballot for the Approval of a Thesis/Dissertation Proposal